NERC-CEH/catalogue/README.markdown

 New catalogues can be added, [instructions here](docs/multipleCatalogues.markdown).

+## New DocumentTypes

+There are many different documentTypes in the catalogues e.g. Gemini, Model, Model Application, Monitoring Activity, Monitoring Facility …

+New documentTypes can be added to catalogues, [instructions here](docs/newDocumentType.markdown)

 ## Catalogue Content

 A catalogue can reuse existing metadata content by linking to public metadata in another catalogue using the Link document type.